Signposts

 special niche.
 At ten cents a game or three for a quarter, the pinball

-machines had coins lined up around the entire length of glass, and arguments
+machines had coins lined up around the entire edge of the glass top, and arguments

-would occasionally break out over which coins belonged to who.
-I felt like
+would occasionally break out over which coins on the glass belonged to those

-the machines; enjoying the fruits of my labors.
-All of this in the time when
+the machines, enjoying the fruits of my labors.
+All of this in a time when

 parents thought that pinball or pool led straight to hell and damnation, and